This Chocolate Candy Bar Pie is super easy and super decadent … oh so decadent! And it couldn’t be easier to make.

 I’m a cheater.
 So there.

+Gently mix in whipped topping until smooth, then pour everything into the prepared pie shell.
 I was instructionally challenged when I made this and forgot to add slivered almonds to the top of the pie.
 So, if you’d like, add slivered almonds to the top of the pie at this point.
+Or not.

-Cover and refrigerate for about four or five hours or until firm.
-If needed, speed up the firming process by putting it in the freezer for an hour, then refrigerate for another two hours.
+Cover and refrigerate for about four or five hours, until firm.
+If needed, you can speed up the firming process just a bit by putting it in the freezer for an hour, then refrigerate the pie for another two hours.

 Anyway, here’s some advice, if you have some persuading to do, have this on hand.

-If you are trying to makeup with your man/woman, have this on hand.
+If you are trying to make up with your spouse, have this on hand.

 If you are applying for a that job you’ve been pining for, have this on hand.

-It freezes well, so just have this on hand for a backup.
+It freezes well, so just plan to have this on hand for a backup.
+And for that matter, go ahead and make two while you’re at it.

 - 6 1.5 oz.
 Hershey's Chocolate bars, with or without almonds